SceneDiff: A Benchmark and Method for Multiview Object Change Detection: SceneDiff Benchmark

 \subsection{Annotation Tool}

 Annotating dense object masks across video pairs is time-consuming, even with modern tools such as SAM2~\cite{Ravi2024SAM2S}.
 To streamline this process, we develop an annotation interface based on SAM2 in which users upload video pairs, specify object attributes (deformability, change type, multiplicity), and provide sparse point prompts on selected frames via clicking.
-The system records these prompts, propagates masks throughout both videos offline, and provides a review interface for visualizing the annotated videos, refining annotations if needed, and submitting verified pairs to the dataset.
-This reduces annotation time from approximately 30 minutes to 5 minutes per video pair.
-Details are in the supplement.
+The system records these prompts, propagates masks throughout both videos offline, and provides a review interface where users can visualize the annotated videos, refine annotations if needed, and submit verified pairs to the dataset.
+This reduces annotation time from approximately 30 minutes to 10 minutes per video pair.
+The annotation video and other details are in the supplement.